xima-media/depmon/README.md

 ## Installation

-_ToDo_
+Follow the installation steps in the [wiki](https://github.com/xima-media/depmon/wiki/Installing-DepMon).

 ## Configuration

-To add a new project to DepMon, you need to extend the ``depmon.projects.yml`` file like the example is showing below.
+To add a new project to DepMon, you need to extend the _parameters_ section in the ``service.yaml`` file like the example is showing below.

 ```
-projects:
+xima_depmon.projects:
     -
         name: 'project-name'
         git: 'git-url'